 You’ll get some cool stories to tell

 There are three types of travel experiences.
 Firstly, there are the ones that make you unbelievably happy while you’re doing them.
-Then there are the ones that you hate while you’re doing them but can look back on them and laugh, safe in the knowledge they’ll never happen again.
-And finally, the experiences that you hate while they’re happening, and which still fill you with a horrible feeling of dread when you think back to them.
+Then there’s the ones that you hate while you’re doing them but can look back on them and laugh, safe in the knowledge they’ll never happen again.
+And finally the experiences that you hate while they’re happening, and which still fill you with a horrible feeling of dread when you think back to them.
 All three can make for great stories.

 One word of wisdom though, don’t go recanting them at every opportunity to anyone who will listen when you get back.
 You’ll quickly end up with no friends.

 Even more from UNiDAYS